 The above is just an abridged version of a complicated localization process and highlighted areas I think would be of interest.

-I would recommend choosing an LSP experienced in the required subject matters, that can take care of DTP, has the required languages, can facilitate the manufacturer’s documentation processes, and has a high level of integrity and trust.
+We would recommend choosing an experienced LSP in the required subject matter, that can take care of many of the services needed in Life Sciences, Healthcare, and Medical Device, has the required languages, can facilitate the manufacturer’s documentation processes, and has a high level of integrity and trust.